App startup analysis and optimization

 • Identify unnecessary layouts that are inflated during startup.

-• Make your initial layout as simple as possible.
-For more information, see Optimizing Layout Hierarchies.
+• Make your initial layout as basic as possible.
+For more information, see Optimize layout hierarchies.

 • Add custom tracepoints to provide more information about dropped frames and complex layouts.